A dataset of primary nasopharyngeal carcinoma MRI with multi-modalities segmentation: Background Summary

+Given these capabilities, MRI is widely regarded as the imaging modality of choice for the localization, characterization, and staging of nasopharyngeal lesions.
+Its superior soft tissue contrast and multiparametric capabilities make it an essential tool in the diagnostic workup and treatment planning for patients with suspected or confirmed NPC.

+The computer-assisted delineation of GTVp in NPC based on multi-modality MRI and CT imaging data has been widely used by oncologists during pre-radiotherapy planning. \cite {lin2019deep,peng2023improved,chen2020mmfnet}.
+Annotation of NPC imaging by an experienced radiologist is a time-consuming procedure, and its individual-dependent variability may compromise the accuracy of IMRT.

-As the application of machine learning (ML), especially convolutional neural networks (CNNs) \cite{lecun1998gradient,krizhevsky2012imagenet}, U-Net \cite{ronneberger2015u}, and vision Transformers (ViTs) \cite{dosovitskiy2020image} in medical image analysis was introduced into the segmentation, prediction, and evaluation of disease, annotated MRI imaging data in multiple sequences in combination with clinical parameters provided multidimensional features to train and validate model\cite{li2022npcnet,huang2019achieving,chen2020mmfnet,lin2019deep,zhong2021deep}.
+As the application of machine learning (ML), especially convolutional neural networks (CNNs) \cite{lecun1998gradient,krizhevsky2012imagenet}, U-Net \cite{ronneberger2015u}, and vision Transformers (ViTs) \cite{dosovitskiy2020image} In medical image analysis, automatic segmentation, disease prediction, and evaluation have advanced significantly.
+Annotated multi-sequence MRI data combined with clinical parameters, provide multidimensional features to train and validate models \cite{li2022npcnet,huang2019achieving,chen2020mmfnet,lin2019deep,zhong2021deep,kayalibay2017cnn}.
 Recently, many curated automatic segmentation models have been proposed to offer the delineation of GTVp for NPC\cite{tang2021dsunet,hao2023msu,gu2023cddsa,luo2023deep}.
-The manually extracted features from the segmentation imaging in the field of deep learning offer highly accurate ground truth, more detailed annotation, and individual subtlety correction which rely on experienced oncologists.
-This need for public dataset publication is underscored by the inherent challenges in generating high-quality annotated data, which is both time-consuming and often unavailable alongside methodological publications.
+The extracted features from the manually segmented images in the field of deep learning offer highly accurate ground truth, more detailed annotation, and individual subtlety correction which heavily rely on experienced oncologists and radiologists.
+The challenge of obtaining high-quality annotations, combined with the prevalent absence of publicly available datasets in methodological studies, highlights the critical need for enhanced data sharing and the establishment of open-access imaging repositories to support robust AI development.
 The labor-intensive specificity of accurately annotating medical images requires significant expertise and resources, making it a bottleneck in the development cycle of ML applications in medical imaging.
 By making these datasets publicly available, researchers and developers can leverage multidimensional features to improve model performance, innovate in automated segmentation, and enhance disease diagnosis and treatment strategies.
 Furthermore, published datasets enable the scientific community to collaborate more efficiently, replicate and validate findings, and accelerate the progress in medical imaging technologies of GTVp for NPC.